idrinth-thalui/core/gear/idrinthFollowerWeddingRing.md

 # Idrinth's Wedding Band
-A unique wedding band, skillfuly enchanted to protect its wearer from fire.
+A unique wedding band, skillfully enchanted to protect its wearer from fire.